 Every freelance artist or writer needs their own website, right?
+Maybe not!

 In fact, it might not be the most aesthetically pleasing way to do so either.
 Instagram makes it easy to share your art, display your editing skills, or even document a daily blog of your activities.